achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_LandCoverConcept.png](Images/QGIS_LandCoverConcept.png)

 Conceptual illustration of land cover fractions of buildings (λb), vegetation (λv), and paved / impervious ground (λi).
 In all cases AT is the total area of the grid cell.
-Ab, Av and Ai is the projected area of buildings, vegetation and paved / impervious ground in the grid cell.
-Source: [Oke et al., 2017](https://www.cambridge.org/oke/)
+Ab, Av and Ai is the projected area of buildings, vegetation and paved / impervious ground in the grid cell (Modified after: [Oke et al., 2017](https://www.cambridge.org/oke/), with permission from authors).

 The following detailed land cover fractions for example are available for Freiburg at 50 x 50 m and 500 x 500 m resolution.
 Students at Uni Freiburg can download the relevant raster datasets from their Ilias course account.